Property Investment Company Manchester

 Below you can find a range of common questions from previous Manchester property investors.
 If you require specific details and advice please do not hesitate to contact us today on +44(0)203 627 3987 or via [email protected]

 Yes, Manchester is one of the best places to invest in property across the whole of the UK.
-The cost of buying property in the city is still relatively low (especially compared to London), so buying now means property investors will benefit massively from the expected increase in values over the next few years.
+The cost of buying property in the city is still relatively low, especially compared to London.
+Buying now means property investors will benefit massively from the expected increase in values over the next few years.

-According to Zoopla, the average price paid for a property in Manchester over the last 12 months was £209,794, which is still a reasonable price for such an in-demand investment hotspot.
+According to Zoopla, the average price paid for a property in Manchester over the last 12 months was £209,794.
+This is still a reasonable price for such an in-demand investment hotspot.

 Yes, house prices in Manchester have increased dramatically over the last few years.
 Data from the HM Land Registry shows the average price paid for a property in Manchester has increased by 37.9% between 2015 and 2020.

 This growth is forecast to continue over the next decade and beyond.

 Depending on where you invest, and even with the rising prices and demand, property investors can achieve excellent rental yields from buy to let in Manchester.

 Central areas tend to generate the best yields, so be on the lookout for any properties close to, or in, the city centre.
 The likes of Ancoats, Deansgate, the Northern Quarter, Ordsall, Salford Quays (including MediaCity), and Spinningfields are often good choices.